justatech86/fitness-app-smart/replit.md

 ### Exercise Completion Tracking
 - Added clickable checkboxes for each exercise
 - Visual feedback with strikethrough for completed exercises
+- **Celebratory confetti animation** triggers when all day's exercises are completed
 - Progress saved to localStorage for persistence

 ### Week Structure & Customization